 Once they implement this rule in their lives, many people find they naturally lose weight, even without deliberately dieting.
 They’re just not as hungry as they used to be.

-The Drink Water First rule helps to reduce snacking as well.
+This method helps to reduce snacking as well.
 By having a glass of water first, before reaching for a snack, you’ll often find you don’t need it after all.
-It was just misplaced thirst and you feel fine after drinking your water.
+It was just misplaced thirst and you feel fine after drinking it.

-Drinking a big glass of water right before a meal is also a great way to improve the digestion of your food.
+Drinking a big glass of water right before a meal is also a great way to improve assimilation of your food.
 It prepares your gastrointestinal tract for the meal to come and enhances gastric secretions for proper nutrient breakdown.

 3. Make it a Habit

-4 Ways to Enhance Your Water for Better Health
+4 Ways to Enhance the Taste of Your Water

-If you don’t like plain water then try these 4 tips to change the taste and improve its beneficial effects even more.
+If you don’t like plain water then try these 4 tips to change the taste and improve its cleansing effects even more.

 1. Make Lemon Water in the Morning

-Squeeze the juice of a fresh lemon and add it to a glass of water.
-This simple beverage is actually a potent detoxifier with many health benefits.
+Squeeze the juice of a fresh lemon and add it to a glass of H20.
+This simple beverage is a potent detoxifier with many beneficial nutrients.

 2. Have Apple Cider Vinegar in Water Before Meals

-Raw apple cider vinegar is an excellent digestive aid and is full of many natural health boosting compounds.
+Raw apple cider vinegar is an excellent digestive aid and is full of many nutritional compounds.
 It can do wonders for your skin and is also helpful for reducing hunger and promoting higher metabolism for natural weight loss.

-Add a tablespoon of organic apple cider vinegar with the mother like this to a big glass of water before every meal of the day and drink it all before eating any food.
+Add a tablespoon of organic apple cider vinegar with the mother to a big glass of water before every meal of the day and drink it all before eating any food.

 3. Replace Soda with Fruit Concentrate and Sparkling Water

-For those who find it hard to kick the soda or sugary drink habit, both terrible for your digestive health, try this similar tasting but much healthier alternative.
+For those who find it hard to kick the soda or sugary drink habit, try this similar tasting but much healthier soda alternative.

-First get a bottle of sparkling water and a low sugar fruit concentrate, like this antioxidant rich black cherry.
-Mix the two in a glass with ice for a great tasting replacement to soda that actually does your body good.
+First get a bottle of sparkling water and a superfruit concentrate that suits your taste.
+Mix the two in a glass with ice for a great tasting replacement to fattening soda that does your body good.

 4. Revitalize Your Water with Trace Mineral Drops

 ConcenTrace mineral drops, derived from the great salt lake of Utah, are concentrated ionic minerals with the sodium removed.
-It is a rich source of vital magnesium, but also contains 72 ionically charged trace minerals that are highly soluble in water.
+It’s a rich source of vital magnesium, but also contains 72 ionically-charged trace minerals that are highly soluble in water.

-These trace minerals are needed for your body to run at its best and many people report an increase in their energy levels when they start taking ionic minerals in their water each day.
+These trace minerals are needed for your body to run at its best and many people report an increase in their energy levels when they start taking ionic minerals each day.

 In the morning and before bed is the best time to take trace minerals.
 They are also particularly good after exercise to replenish lost mineral stores.

-The Drink Water First rule is so simple yet it’s an incredibly healthy habit to get into.
-Start today before your very next meal.
+The Drink Water First rule is a simple yet very healthy habit to get into.
+I’d highly recommend starting it today, before your very next meal.

-Get a water pitcher, preferably with a special filter to remove toxins like this, and a favorite glass and keep them on the kitchen table or on your desk at work.
+Get a pitcher, preferably with a special filter to remove toxins, and a favorite glass and keep them on the kitchen table or on your desk at work.
 Make sure they are highly visible and much easier to reach for than snacks or sugary drinks.